That only means one thing on this radio program, and that is all things simple man Bill O'Reilly.

 The average American now is paying on average over 200% more per premium than they were paying before Obamacare.

-It's over 40% of America has only one Obamacare exchange option.
+And fully, nearly 50%, it's over 40% of America has only one Obamacare exchange option.

 I'll give you another example.

-They squandered it and it's now headed towards insolvency.
+They squandered it, and it's now headed towards insolvency.

 Same with Medicare.